YAP-Technologies-Inc/corehackyap/README.md

 7. **Module Not Found Errors**
    - Run `npm install` in the respective directories
    - Clear node_modules and reinstall if needed

+8. **Bottom Navigation Not Showing**
+   - Ensure you're using the latest version
+   - Check if the page has proper layout structure
+   - Verify CSS classes are correctly applied

+9. **Frontend Environment Variables Not Loading**
+   - Ensure `yap-frontend-v2/.env.local` file exists
+   - Check that all `NEXT_PUBLIC_*` variables are set correctly
+   - Restart the frontend after creating/modifying `.env.local`
+   - For Docker: Check that environment variables are passed in `docker-compose.yml`

+10. **Wallet Connection Issues**
+    - **Use Chrome Browser** - other browsers may have MetaMask issues
+    - **Use MetaMask only** - disable other wallet extensions (Coinbase, Trust Wallet, etc.)
+    - Clear browser cache and cookies
+    - Restart browser and try again
+    - Check if MetaMask is unlocked and on the correct network

 ### Environment Variables Debug
 ```bash